robingranqvist/thesis/README.md

 ![repo__thumb](https://user-images.githubusercontent.com/54509721/166127326-3ce75a36-45a9-41a1-bbd6-d7c49b0e25f3.png)

-This is the repo containing all my files used in my thesis @ BTH.
+This is the repo containing all files used in my thesis @ BTH.

 The website(s) is a mock SaaS product called Visualisera, some kind of no-code tool used to visualize data.
 The pages are built to measure the performance of a Webflow site by comparing it to an identical version developed in Wordpress.